Seemor

 Location Insights

-Area: Trendy historic quarter with boutiques, bars, and tourist footfall; lively evenings and stylish venues.
+Area vibe: Trendy historic quarter with boutiques, bars, and tourist footfall; lively evenings and stylish venues.

 Safety: Busy tourist zone with typical pickpocket risk; inside incidents reported by diners, vigilance advised.

-Nearby: Near Santa Maria del Mar, Picasso Museum, and tapas bars; heavy nightlife and cocktail spots.
+What's nearby: Near Santa Maria del Mar, Picasso Museum, and tapas bars; heavy nightlife and cocktail spots.

 Opening Hours